 Sri Lanka, Guyana, Kenya, Nigeria & Pakistan, in collaboration with UNEP, International Association for Suicide Prevention & supported by the University of Edinburgh.

 Pesticide self-poisoning is one of the most common and lethal suicide methods worldwide, accounting for an estimated 20% of all suicides, or up to 150,000 deaths annually.
 The true scale is likely to be higher due to stigma and under-reporting.
 Highly hazardous pesticides are often used impulsively in moments of crisis, yet evidence shows that restricting access saves lives.
-Studies show that national bans and regulatory actions can reduce Suicide ratesa by 28% to over 70%, especially among rural communities, young people and women.
+Studies show that national bans and regulatory actions can reduce suicide rates by 28% to over 70%, especially among rural communities, young people and women.

 This session will convene national leaders, technical experts and global stakeholders to share experiences and advance coordinated action across health systems, ministries and communities.
 Participants will explore how pesticide suicide prevention can be integrated into broader NCD strategies, primary healthcare and national public health systems while strengthening multi-sector sector collaborations to save lives.